Many of my author friends are surprised when I rell them about the many ways meditation can help writers with both their life and their work.

 6: Use the Four Foundations of Mindfulness

-Many of my writer meditation students find meditation easy.
-Unfortunately, they lose their mindfulness when they return to work.
 To stay mindful, use the Four Foundations of Mindfulness.
 Be mindful of your thoughts, your emotions, your actions, and your intentions.
 This will help you to stay mindful while writing.

-Benefits of Meditation for Writers
+Benefits of meditation for writers

 To illustrate the value of meditation for writers, let me share a personal story.
 It’s a time when I personally needed to use some meditation exercises to help me with my novel.